 - What are the foreseeable bottlenecks (cell number, cell function, safety, route of application…)?

 The GSCN Scientific Working Group on “Stem cells in regenerative therapies” has been formed to provide a forum in which researchers at all levels can search for and find cooperation partners, establish synergies and maximise their chances of developing successful therapies.

-At the inaugural meeting this year in Berlin, we enjoyed presentations picked from the best of the submitted abstracts and also discussed ways in which we can best meet the specific needs of translational research Of course, the success of the WG depends on your input and fruitful discussions among researchers, clinicians, ethicists, regulatory authorities, industry and last but not least patient representatives.
+At recent GSCN conferences we enjoyed presentations picked from the best of the submitted abstracts and also discussed ways in which we can best meet the specific needs of translational research.
+Of course, the success of the WG depends on your input and fruitful discussions among researchers, clinicians, ethicists, regulatory authorities, industry and last but not least patient representatives.

 Interview with Frank Emmrich on regenerative medicine and stem cell research